herschel666/microblog-action/README.md

 So if you want to use the `sakura.css`-theme, set the `theme`-option to `'sakura.css'`.

+## Custom CSS

+In case the class-less CSS lib doesn't quite do the trick there's the possiblity to add custom CSS.
+Create a `.css`-file and assign its file path to the `custom-styles`-option. **Microblog-Action** will fetch the contents of that file and inline it in the HTML head of each page.

 ## Static files

 **Microblog-Action** will copy all contents of the `<repo>/static`-folder (if it exists) into the root of